noi-techpark/opendatahub-website/src/content/use-cases/bikebox.md

 short:
   subtitle: "SÜDTIROLMOBIL BIKEBOX"
   title: "**Cyclists' mobility made easy**"
   description: "Südtirolmobil Bikeboxes are safe storage spaces for bicycles.
-The bike boxes service is seamlessly integrated with the Südtirolmobil scheme, further enhancing the Mobility as a Service (MaaS) perspective in the region.
-Cyclists with a Südtirol Pass can now utilize a single application to access a multitude of mobility services, ranging from public transportation to bike parking facilities, streamlining their travel experience."
+The bike box service is seamlessly integrated into the Südtirolmobil system, enhancing the Mobility as a Service (MaaS) experience from a cyclist’s point of view.
+Cyclists with a Südtirol Pass can now use a single app to access a multimodal mobility service that includes public transport and smart bike parking, improving the overall travel experience."
   btn_link: "/use-cases/bikebox"
   btn_label: Read more
   img_link: "/use-cases/bikebox"